unsung88/centos7-dev-env/README.md

 # centos7-dev-env
-CentOS 7 development VM built via Vagrant for VMware Fusion Uses Ansible provisioner
+CentOS 7 development VM built via Vagrant for VMware Fusion/Desktop or Virtualbox Uses Ansible provisioner

 The master branch has an all-in-one environment that is meant to provide a template for simpler builds.
-Note: The VM's specs can be reduced in teh Vagrantfile.
+Note: The VM's specs can be reduced in the Vagrantfile.
 It will run reasonably well with 1 vCPU and 4G RAM.
       The current specs of 3 vCPUs and 8G RAM reduce the time required to provision.